alisonpeard/alisonpeard/README.md

-### Hi 👋
-I'm a DPhil Student at the Oxford Environmental Change Institute and part of the Oxford Programme for Sustainable Infrastructure Solutions (OPSIS).
-I'm currently working on deep learning methods for estimating coastal flood hazards over large scales using deep generative modelling and extreme value theory.
+I am a doctoral researcher at the Oxford Environmental Change Institute and part of the Oxford Programme for Sustainable Infrastructure Solutions (OPSIS).
+I'm working on deep learning methods risk analysis, with a focus on climate hazards, extreme value statistics, and generative modelling.
 <!--
 **alisonpeard/alisonpeard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.